-If you are spending some time on the Gold Coast and want a peaceful spot to relax for a few hours away from the hustle and bustle of Surfers Paradise, then Sanctuary Cove might be the spot for you.
+If you are spending some time on the Gold Coast and want a peaceful spot to relax for a few hours away from the hustle and bustle of Surfers Paradise, then the Sanctuary Cove Marine Village might be the spot for you.

 Sanctuary Cove is a beautiful community built around the water ways of the Gold Coast.
 Although it is home to some of our more wealthy Gold Coast residents, the Marine Village has a relaxed and friendly vibe to it.

 It is the perfect spot to meet friends for breakfast or lunch as there are several different dining options around the village.
-It also plays host to annual events like the Sanctuary Cove Boat Show and the Winter Wine Fest.
 There are also some lovely shops to browse through and not all of them are expensive.
-Outdoor markets are also held there once a month and that’s where I headed to recently.
+Outdoor markets are sometimes held there, as well as events like the Sanctuary Cove Boat Show.

-Other dining options at Sanctuary Cove include George’s Paragon – beautiful meals with an extensive menu or if you want to go really up-market you can head to the Black Angus Bar and Grill.
-Prices start at about $18.00 for an entree up to $120.00 for a Seafood Platter for two.
+Other dining options at Sanctuary Cove include George’s Paragon – beautiful meals with an extensive menu or if you want to go a little bit up-market you can head over to The Fireplace which is located inside the Intercontinental Resort.

 If you fancy a beer or two in a relaxing setting check out the Cove Bar, which also has dining available.